wangxieric/task2kb-resource/README.md

 Style (18,854)  | Travel (4,826) | Work (11,524)
 Youth (7,112) ||

+To access the Task2KB, we enable a quick access via json files that saved in Google drive [link]( https://drive.google.com/drive/folders/1heZ15q5N85EysNLFLlCuPGmLw-Innojk?usp=share_link).
+We further illustrate multiple applications of Task2KB.

 ## Synthetic Dataset Generation and Fine-tune LLMs
-Task2KB is also capable of generating synthetic task-oriented conversational datasets with its step-wise instructions.
+Task2KB is capable of generating synthetic task-oriented conversational datasets with its step-wise instructions.
+We public available the implementation from fine-tuning a dialogue generator in T5 or Flan-T5, as well as the dialogue generation code.
+In addition, we show how we can further fine-tune a distilgpt2 model for response generation.

+### data processing
+The dataprocessing in `[data_processing](https://github.com/wangxieric/task2kb-resource/tree/main/data_preprocessing)' folder includes the implementation that use three candidate conversational datasets, ORConvQA, QReCC and MultiWoZ, for the comparison of using different training data for developing dialog generators.

 ## Indexing Methods for Knowledge Access